Distributed MPC for Self-Organized Cooperation of Multiagent Systems -- Extended Version: Distributed MPC for cooperation

 \section{Distributed MPC for cooperation}

 The sequential distributed MPC scheme that we develop in this section comprises essentially two parts.
 In a tracking part, the nonlinear dynamics and constraints are handled by using MPC for tracking~\cite{Limon.2008,Koehler2020b}.
-In addition, a suitably designed cost penalizes the deviation of artificial outputs, called \emph{cooperation outputs}, from the cooperative goal and plays a comparable role as the offset cost in~\cite{Limon.2008}.
-In a sequential scheme, each agent computes a cooperation output together with an input sequence to track it, by solving an optimization problem.
+Moreover, a suitably designed cost penalizes the deviation of artificial outputs, called \emph{cooperation outputs}, from the cooperative goal and plays a comparable role as the offset cost in~\cite{Limon.2008}.
+In a sequential scheme, each agent computes a cooperation output and an input sequence to track it, by solving an optimization problem.

 We will restrict the possible cooperation outputs to those which have a corresponding (cooperation) equilibrium of~\eqref{eq:agent_dynamics} strictly inside the constraint set. \begin{assumption} The cooperation output satisfies $ y_{\mr{c},i} \in \mathcal{Y}_i \subseteq \{ y_i \mid \exists r_i = (x_i, u_i) \in \mathcal{Z}_i^\mr{c}, y_i = h_i(x_i, u_i) \} $ where $ \mathcal{Z}_i^\mr{c} \subseteq \{ r_i \mid r_i = (x_i, u_i) \in \mr{int} \, \mathcal{Z}_i, \, x_i = f_i(x_i, u_i) \} , $ $\mathcal{Y}_i$ is compact and convex, and $\mathcal{Z}_i^\mr{c}$ is compact. \end{assumption} A cooperation output $y_{\mr{c}, i}$ and corresponding cooperation equilibrium $r_{\mr{c},i} = (x_{\mr{c},i}, u_{\mr{c},i})$ that satisfy Assumption~\ref{asm:reference} are called \emph{admissible} in the following.